Brunel University London: An Exempt Charity

 Brunel University London exists by virtue of a Royal Charter first granted in 1966.
 Its governing body is called the Council and comprises a mix of independent members, staff and students of our university.
 The University is an exempt charity as defined by the Charities Act 2011.

 The Council appoints the Vice-Chancellor and other senior officers.
-Its powers, duties and functions are set out in full in the Statutes.
+Its powers, duties and functions are set out in full in the Charter.
 Council has established a range of Committees to carry out its work.

 The academic governing body of the University is the Senate, which is chaired by the Vice-Chancellor.
-Senate's powers, duties and functions are set out in the Statutes, and it has established a number of Committees to assist it in its work.
+Senate's powers, duties and functions are set out in the Ordinances, and it has established a number of Committees to assist it in its work.

 Information about our council members

 Facility Time Report 2017-18